biddyweb/PaybaseAPI/README.md

 ApiURI  Sets/Gets the API URI for production or test.
 Defaults to production API if not specified.

 ###Example:

-   var paybase = new PayBaseWrapper.PayBase();
+   //  instantiate wrapper instance var paybase = new PayBaseWrapper.PayBase();

+   // insert your key
    paybase.Apikey = apikey;

+   // defaults to production
    paybase.ApiURI = apiuri;

+   // do some work

 ##Methods
    getCurrentUser         Returns unformatted JSON (string) containing user info.